 Good design should respond to its surrounding context.
-In this video we'll demonstrate how to model the neighbouring landscape and structures.
+In this video we'll demonstrate how to simply model neighbouring structures.

-ArchiCAD allows you to trace over imported files like conceptual sketches, and survey plans.
+Trace reference allows you to trace over imported files, such as conceptual sketches and survey plans.
 In this video we'll explore the features of this function.

 ArchiCAD's storey settings create a vertical division of height in the 3D model.
-In this video we'll use the storey settings to interactively manipulate the height of new and existing modelled elements.
+In this video we'll use the storey settings to interactively manipulate the height of existing and proposed modelled elements.

 Creating a digital massing model with slabs and roofs allow for simple polygonal extrusion that can be edited as the design progresses.
 In this video we'll use the slab and roof tools to mass a design from a trace-referenced sketch.